sqshq/note/wiki/docs/OS/操作系统概念/13 File System Interface.md

 SOLUTION: A condensed version of the access list, many system recognize three classifications of users in connection with each file:

-* Owner.
+* *Owner*.
 The user who created the file is the owner.
-* Group.
+* *Group*.
 A set of users who are sharing the file and need similar access is a group, or work group
-* Other.
+* *Other*.
 All other users in the system.

 #### Other Protection Approaches